yvonneru/colore_combined/README.md

 # colore_combined
-some combined ontologies from colore
+usage and combination of some ontologies from colore